DataBranner/RegexBlaster/TO-DO.md

 ## Regex Blaster To-do List

- 1. Need more productive attacks and noncombatants; revise `stringmaker.py` and incorporate into main program:
+ 1. Need more productive attacks and noncombatants:

-  2. levels, allowing progressively more complex attack strings;
-  2. generate attack/noncombatant strings formulaically;
-  2. multiple strings with the smae formulaic structure;
-  2. noncombatant strings and attack strings should be related in such a way as to be difficult to distinguish.
+  2. noncombatant strings and attack strings should be related in such a way as to be difficult to distinguish;
-  2. Useful to the learner:

-    3. short strings with repetition;
-    3. small character sets.
+  2. improve repetition of strings — make the point that this is the most useful way to improve.

  1. Use `argparse` for some command-line options: